pluginever/wc-serial-numbers/readme.txt

 Sell and manage license keys/serial numbers on your WooCommerce store with ease.

 == Description ==
-**[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license manager plugin for WooCommerce designed to help online store owners manage product licenses and activations efficiently.
-This plugin works seamlessly with WooCommerce and provides an easy-to-use interface to manage licenses, assign license keys to products, and track customer activations.
+**[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** the most powerful WordPress license manager plugin created for WooCommerce store owners.
+Manage licenses, assign licensing keys to products, and keep track of customer activations, all without leaving the WooCommerce dashboard.

+Unlock the full potential of your WooCommerce store with Serial Numbers for WooCommerce, a powerful and versatile license management plugin.
+This plugin simplifies licensing management, cuts down on piracy, and helps your business to become secure.

+Serial Numbers for WooCommerce is the ultimate solution for businesses that need an efficient and secure way to sell and manage products requiring unique serial numbers, license keys, or access codes.

+This plugin is designed to streamline the selling and distribution of products that require unique serial numbers, license keys, or activation codes.
+Perfect for businesses selling software, digital products, digital licenses, physical products, online courses, memberships, and more.

+By automating the distribution process and offering flexible management options, this plugin will change the way you sell digital products and services on your WooCommerce store.

 Serial Numbers for WooCommerce is an essential tool for any online store owner looking to streamline license management and improve customer experience.
 With its intuitive interface and powerful features, this plugin makes it easy to manage licenses, reduce piracy, and grow your business.

 === 💵 With Serial Numbers for WooCommerce You Can Sell: ===

-* License activated software, games, and digital products.
+* Digital Products, Downloadable Products, Physical Products, Serial Keys.
+* Software Licenses, Subscriptions, or SaaS products, Authentication Keys.
+* Digital Art, eBooks, Downloadable templates, Serial Numbers.
+* Paid Courses, Premium Content Memberships, Entry Pass.
-* Gift cards, recharge cards, and other secret number-based products.
+* Prepaid Services, Gift Cards, and Secret Number-based Products.
-* Pin codes, username & passwords.
-* Lottery tickets.
+* Product Warranties, Lottery, or Raffle Tickets, and Support Plans.
+* Online Event Tickets for Webinars, Conferences, or Workshops.
+* Video Games and DLCs, Music, Digital Licenses, Activation Codes And many more...

 [**💻 Live Demo Site**](https://demo.pluginever.com/serial-numbers) | [**📄 Plugin Documentation**](https://pluginever.com/docs/woocommerce-serial-numbers)

 === ✨ Serial Numbers for WooCommerce Features: ===

+* Encrypted license key for safe distribution.
+* Manage license keys from the serial key dashboard from the order page.
-* Create, assign, and manage license keys for digital products.
+* Create, assign, and manage license keys and serial keys for any products.
-* Option to add license validity so they expire after the preset time.
+* Option to hide/mask the license keys on the admin dashboard.
-* Option to add an expiry date to stop selling licenses after that date.
+* Supports multi-line serial keys.
 * Set activation limit to restrict the use of software activation keys.
-* Admin panel notification for depleted license keys for each product.
-* Enable email notification for the depleted license keys.
+* Option to add license validity so they expire after the validity date.
-* Recover license keys assigned to failed, refunded & canceled orders.
+* Recover serial keys assigned to failed, refunded & canceled orders.
+* Auto-complete order feature to send serial key after successful payment.
+* Automatically deliver the serial keys with the complete order email.
+* Flexible option to edit the serial/license key when necessary.
 * Option to reuse the recovered serial numbers with the latest orders.
-* Enable auto-complete orders feature, for licensed products.
-* Automatically deliver the license keys with the complete order email.
+* Revoke serial keys when the order status changes to canceled or refunded.
-* A flexible option to edit the serial/license key when necessary.
-* Software licensing API for validation, activation, and deactivations.
-* License tracking options for the site admin from the order page.
-* License key encryption to keep you safe.
-* Option to hide the license keys on the admin dashboard.
+* Dedicated API form for validating, activating, and deactivating license keys from the front end.
 * Supports WPML to sell license keys on multilingual sites.
 * Supports third-party PDF Invoice & Packing Slips plugins.